LogoCoatedMagnets

 Intent and canonical mapping

-One canonical route handles canonical and alias intents without keyword cannibalization.
+One canonical route handles canonical and alias intents (cable holder magnetic / cable mounting magnets) without keyword cannibalization.

 magnetic cable mount/products/magnetic-cable-mountssingle canonical URLcable holder magneticalias intentmagnet cable holderalias intentmagnetic cable clipalias intentcable mounting magnetsalias intent